nevanscott/uxui0919/_projects/ecommerce.md

 ## Deliverables

 * Presentation
-* High fidelity design or re-design of the website
+* Mid-fidelity design or re-design of the website
 * Working prototype of at least one target size

 ### Nice to haves (extra mile)

 * Group report or Case study
+* One high-fidelity screen
 * Mobile or tablet screens (responsive)

 ### Suggestions